Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion

 \section{Summary and conclusions}

-We have presented an analytical framework to interpret the variations of the submillimeter polarized SED in terms of fluctuations of the spectral properties $T$ and $\beta$ of aligned grains across the sky and within the light cones of observation.
-Following \cite{Vacher2023a}, our approach is based on complex quantities, allowing for a consistent treatment of of the fluctuations in the spectral parameters of the polarized SED and of the spectral rotation of angles, isolated in distinct residual maps.
-When either $T$ or $\beta$ fluctuate, our model predicts an almost perfect correlation across frequencies between all dust polarization residual maps.
-The decorrelation observed in Stokes $Q_\nu$ and $U_\nu$ translates into a perfect frequency-correlation of $\P_\nu$ in the complex plane.
+We have presented an analytical framework for interpreting variations in the submillimeter polarized SED in terms of fluctuations in spectral properties, $T$ and $\beta$, of aligned grains across the sky and within the light cones of observation.
+Following \cite{Vacher2023a}, our approach is based on complex quantities, allowing for a consistent treatment of the fluctuations in the spectral parameters of the polarized SED and of the spectral rotation of angles, isolated in distinct residual maps.
+When either $T$ or $\beta$ fluctuates, our model predicts an almost perfect correlation across frequencies between all dust polarization residual maps.
+The decorrelation observed in the Stokes parameters $Q_\nu$ and $U_\nu$ translates into a perfect frequency-correlation of $\P_\nu$ in the complex plane.